veeto

 Key Takeaways

-• Prohibits businesses from using pricing algorithms that process competitor data to set prices or terms.
+• Prohibits businesses from using pricing algorithms that process competitor data to coordinate prices in the same market.

-• Requires companies to conduct due diligence before using pricing algorithm recommendations.
+• Requires companies to perform due diligence before using pricing algorithm recommendations to avoid penalties.

 Summary

-Senator Hurtado's California Preventing Algorithmic Collusion Act of 2025 establishes new restrictions on pricing algorithms that process competitor data.
-The legislation prohibits distributing pricing algorithms to multiple competitors or using algorithmic recommendations when the system processes confidential market information from competing businesses.
+Senator Hurtado's California Preventing Algorithmic Collusion Act establishes new regulations governing the use of pricing algorithms that process confidential competitor data, aiming to prevent implicit price coordination among market competitors.
+The legislation prohibits distributing pricing algorithms or their recommendations to multiple competitors when those algorithms process confidential market data, and bars companies from using such algorithmic recommendations if they know a competitor employs the same system.

 Key Dates